Sex Education season 3 is out now, and the first reviews are in.

 The series was praised for addressing crucial themes, like the problematic lack of sex and relationships education in schools, but also sexual assault, LGBTQ+ relationships and self-discovery.

-Prior to the confirmation of season three, one of the biggest clues that another instillment would be coming was that season 2 finale.
+Prior to the confirmation of season three, one of the biggest clues that another instillment was due, was that season two finale.
 After a will-they-won't-they storyline surrounding Maeve and Otis - involving Maeve revealing her true feelings for her sex clinic colleague and, a few episodes later, Otis rushing to tell Maeve how he feels - we were left with one heck of a cliffhanger...

 Many viewers were left shouting at the TV when Maeve's new friend and neighbour Isaac deletes the voicemail from Otis declaring his undying love - surely Netflix couldn't leave it like that?